wix-incubator/wix-rest-docs/guides/API Query Language.md

 ##### Array operators

-* `$all`: Matches arrays that contain all elements specified in the query.
+* `$hasAll`: Matches arrays that contain all elements specified in the query.
-* `$any`: Matches arrays that contain at least one element specified in the query
+* `$hasSome`: Matches arrays that contain at least one element specified in the query.

 #### Sample queries